rrbaker/ushahidicrowdflower/readme.txt

 1.0 (Initial release)
 - Import reports from CF
 - Set API and Job ID within admin settings
+- Pull reports via the scheduler with at least three judgements
-- Report arrive pre-approved
+- Report arrive pre-approved, pre-verified

 == Development Roadmap ==
 - Toggle for reports coming into Ushahidi as Approved or Unapproved
-- Toggle to receive all reports or just gold reports (default gold)
+- Toggle for reports coming into Ushahidi as Verified or Unverified
+- Ability to select number of judgements units should have before they are received